 1 cup milk, divided

-Prepare Ingredients: Preheat oven to 350 degrees F. Place cupcake liners into a muffin tin, or grease with butter or nonstick spray.
+1. Preheat oven to 350°F. Place cupcake liners into a muffin tin, or grease with butter or nonstick spray.
 Allow all butter to sit out at room temperature.

-Mix Wet Ingredients: In a large bowl, whisk .5 cup butter (1 stick) until very fluffy and pale.
+2. In a large bowl, whisk ½ cup butter until very fluffy and pale.
 Whisk in granulated sugar until fully combined.
 Add eggs one and a time and whisk after each addition.
 Whisk in 2 teaspoons of vanilla.

-Finish Cake Batter: In a separate medium bowl, whisk together flour, baking powder, and .25 teaspoon salt.
+3. In a separate medium bowl, whisk together flour, baking powder, and ¼ teaspoon salt.
 Slowly add the flour mixture to the wet ingredients, stirring gently.
-Once all flour has been added, slowly stream in .5 of milk and stir until fully combined.
+Once all flour has been added, slowly stream in ½ of milk and stir until fully combined.